DiffuserLite: Towards Real-time Diffusion Planning: Experiments

 \subsection{Flexible Plugin~(RQ3)}

-To test the capability of Diffuser{ Lite} as a flexible plugin to support other diffusion planning algorithms, we select AlignDiff \citep{dong2023aligndiff} for non-reward-maximizing environments, and integrate it with the Diffuser{ Lite} plugin, referred to as AlignDiff-Lite.
-AlignDiff aims to customize the agent's behavior to align with human preferences and introduces an MAE area metric to measure this alignment capability (refer to \cref{append:aligndiff} for more details), where a larger value indicates a stronger capability.
-So, we test the alignment capability of AlignDiff-Lite and present the results in \cref{tab:aligndiff}.
-The results show that AlignDiff-Lite achieves a $560\%$ improvement in decision-making frequency compared to AlignDiff, while only experiencing a small performance drop of $3.2\%$.
-This indicates that integrating Diffuser{ Lite} has the potential to accelerate diffusion planning in various domains, empowering its applications.
+To test the capability of Diffuser{ Lite} as a flexible plugin to support other diffusion planning algorithms, Aligndiff \citep{dong2023aligndiff} is selected as a non-reward-maximizing algorithm backbone, and integrated with Diffuser{ Lite} plugin, referred to as AlignDiff-Lite.
+AlignDiff aims to customize the agent's behavior to align with human preferences and introduces an MAE area metric to measure this alignment capability (refer to \cref{append:aligndiff} for more details), where a larger value indicates a stronger alignment capability.
+The comparison of AlignDiff and AlignDiff-Lite is presented in \cref{tab:aligndiff}, showing that AlignDiff-Lite achieves a $560\%$ improvement in decision-making frequency compared to AlignDiff, while only experiencing a small performance drop of $3.2\%$.
+This result demonstrates the potential of Diffuser{ Lite} serving as a plugin to accelerate diffusion planning across various domains.